 The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

-The Mitsubishi L200 is one of the best-selling pick-up trucks there is, and we don’t see that changing with the sixth-generation model.
-It looks the business, really standing out from the commercial vehicle crowd, and it also provides a reasonably roomy interior, decent equipment levels and a decent balance between on-road comfort and off-roading ability.
-If you’re looking for a workhorse for your farm, and carry-all for your business, or simply a more adventurous flavour of family car, the L200 is a good all-rounder
+The Mitsubishi L200 is one of the best-selling pick-up trucks around.
+It looks the business and has a reasonably roomy interior, decent equipment levels and a well-judged balance between on-road comfort and off-roading ability.
+If you’re looking for a workhorse for your farm, a carry-all for your business, or simply a more adventurous flavour of family car with huge towing capacity, the L200 is a great all-rounder.

 - Looks stylish compared with rivals